Unified numerical analysis for thermoelastic diffusion and thermo-poroelasticity of thin plates: Fully discrete scheme and stability

 The error control associated with the fully discrete approximation employs Ritz projection operators defined from $H^2_0(\Omega)$ (resp. $H^1_0(\Omega))$ into $V_h$ (resp. $W_h$) for $u$ (resp. $\theta \text{ and } p$).
 It should be noted that since $V_h $ is not a subspace of $H^2_0(\Omega)$, the standard definition

 does not hold for $v_h \in V_h \subset H^2({\mathcal T})$ for the nonstandard $C^0$IP scheme proposed herein.

-Alternative approaches that define Ritz projections for nonstandard methods (see, e.g., \cite{danumjaya2021morley, gudi} for the fourth-order nonlinear parabolic extended Fisher--Kolmogorov equation) often require higher regularity $u \in H^3(\Omega) \cap H^2_0(\Omega)$, which might not hold for non-convex domains.
+Alternative approaches that define Ritz projections for nonstandard methods (see, e.g., Refs. \refcite{danumjaya2021morley,gudi} for the fourth-order nonlinear parabolic extended Fisher--Kolmogorov equation) often require higher regularity $u \in H^3(\Omega) \cap H^2_0(\Omega)$, which might not hold for non-convex domains.
 See the discussion in Section~\ref{sec:reg} for non-convex polygons.
-Our recent work \cite{nry_preprint} addresses this issue by means of the \textit{modified} Ritz projection (see Definition~\ref{P1 ritz_projection} below), which utilizes a smoother operator $Q: V_h \rightarrow H^2_0(\Omega)$ defined as $JI_{\rm M}$, where $J$ (resp. $I_{\rm M}$) denotes the companion (resp. extended Morley interpolation) operator from Lemma~\ref{bhcompanion_lem} (resp.
+Our recent work in Ref. \refcite{nry_preprint} addresses this issue by means of the \textit{modified} Ritz projection (see Definition~\ref{P1 ritz_projection} below), which utilizes a smoother operator $Q: V_h \rightarrow H^2_0(\Omega)$ defined as $JI_{\rm M}$, where $J$ (resp. $I_{\rm M}$) denotes the companion (resp. extended Morley interpolation) operator from Lemma~\ref{bhcompanion_lem} (resp.
 Lemma~\ref{bhmorley_lem}).
 The {\it modified Ritz projection} $\mathcal{R}_h: H^2_0(\Omega)\rightarrow V_h $ for the displacement variable is defined as follows: